-Sadly, cryptocurrencies generally suffer from economically poor design.
 First among uses of currencies is as a medium of exchange.
-But as a consequence of their success, and early-stage design, today's currencies are massively deflationary, and generally unstable.
-As they rise in price (as if successful equities), their purchasing power likewise increases.
-This is seemingly good for owners, and encourages holding cryptocurrencies, but not spending them.
+But as a consequence of their success, and early-stage design, today's digital currencies are massively deflationary, and generally unstable.
+As a medium of exchange, they are not ideal, because although rising prices of cryptos is seemingly good for owners, and encourages holding cryptocurrencies, it discourages spending them.
 When a currency rises in price, it is called deflation, and central bankers fear deflation because it stunts economic activity-the buying and selling of goods and services-which are the backbone of an economy.

-The crypto-economic world as it is today is thus stifled.
-Just as modern central bankers make great efforts to avoid deflationary environments because they reduce GDPs, a cryptocurrency must be designed to be a more functional alternative than fiat currencies, so that daily use for buying and selling other items is encouraged as a practical alternative currency for normal business needs.
+The crypto economic of today is thus stifled.
+Just as modern central bankers make great efforts to avoid deflationary environments because they reduce GDPs, a cryptocurrency should be a more functional alternative than fiat currencies, so that daily use for buying and selling other items is encouraged as a practical alternative currency for normal business needs.

-Worldfree's FreeMark is a new cryptocurrency to be introduced in 2021 that will eventually have 100% backing, automatically pegged by the Atomic Central Bank® to a basket of 20 commodities.
+Worldfree's FreeMark is a new cryptocurrency that will eventually have 100% backing, automatically pegged to a basket of 20 commodities.
 It can be immediately converted into most other currencies or used to purchase goods and services on the FreeMark marketplace.
 Holding it should deliver an increase in ownership on an average balance, correlated to the positive growth of the money supply, assuming more people are choosing the FreeMark as a channel of savings and transactions.

-Thus it works contrary to normal fiat currencies, where increases in money supply reduce value; with the FreeMark they receive more value when the money supply increases.
-Bitcoin, for instance, is often touted because it has a fixed supply, but this is the basis of its deflationary and unstable design-it is a novel idea, but like many new ideas is not really a good one.
-Existing cryptocurrencies designed like Bitcoin are often unstable over short periods, massively inflationary or deflationary, killing the economic activity that they might otherwise be useful for.
+Thus the FreeMark works different than normal fiat currencies, where increases in money supply reduce value; with the FreeMark they receive more value when the money supply increases.
+Bitcoin, for instance, has a fixed supply, but this is the basis of its deflationary and unstable design-it is a novel idea, but like many new ideas is not really the best one.
+Existing cryptocurrencies designed like Bitcoin are often unstable over short periods, massively inflationary or deflationary, discouraging the economic activity that they might otherwise be useful for.